210712-Richard/2107-Reactive/notes/cassandra.md

 A Secondary Index is an index that we create in order to enable querying on an element that is not part of the primary key.
 We essentially create a secondary primary key with it's own index that we can query on.
 This greatly impacts performance (as now we have to update *two* indices on *each* node in the cluster for *every* write to the table), but enables more powerful querying.

+### Materialized Views
+A Table comprised of a query in the database.
+You cannot write to this table, but you can select from it.
+It will have the up to date information because it essentially runs the underlying query when you query it.
+However, when you create your materialized view, you can specify a new primary key that you can use to query the materialized view.
+There are performance implications with querying on the materialized view but it shouldn't impact write queries the way an index would.

+### Architecture

+Cassandra is comprised of a cluster of nodes.
+* *Cluster*: A collection of nodes that represents a single system.
+* *Node*: An instance of a Cassandra DB.
+All nodes in Cassandra are identical. (there are no master or head nodes in Cassandra)

+Our cluster has nodes, those nodes have keyspaces, those keyspaces have column families (partitions of tables), those partitions have rows, those rows have columns.

+Nodes register with the cluster in a Ring formation, and each node has two neighbors.
+Just like a doubly linked list that is eating it's own tail.

+**Gossip**: "Gossip is a peer-to-peer communication protocol in which nodes periodically exchange state information about themselves and about other nodes they know about.
+The gossip process runs every second and exchanges state messages with up to three other nodes in the cluster."
+[Stolen semi-shamelessly](https://intellipaat.com/blog/tutorial/cassandra-tutorial/brief-architecture-of-cassandra/)

-### Data Replication
+#### Data Replication

 Every Keyspace (set of tables) in a Cassandra cluster defines a replication strategy.
 This replication strategy dictates how and how often data is replicated or copied across different nodes (cassandra instances) in the cluster.

 * **SimpleStrategy**: For use when all clusters exist locally, as in, all the clusters are on the same rack in the same datacenter, as in, they're all physically connected instead of connected via the internet.
 Places the first replica of a pice of data on a node determined by the partioner and additional replicas are placed on the next node clockwise in the ring.

 * **NetworkTopologyStrategy**: Places replicas in the same datacenter by walking the ring clockwise until reaching the first node in a different rack (different computers/not physically connected) to reduce the chance that a rack failure can prevent data accessibility.
-Can also be configured ot place 2 or 3 replicas in EVERY datacenter that we have nodes in (in case of datacenter failure).
+Can also be configured to place 2 or 3 replicas in EVERY datacenter that we have nodes in (in case of datacenter failure).

+#### Snitches

+A snitch determines which datacenter and rack a node belongs to.
+Snitches inform Cassandra about the network topology of the cluster so that requests are routed efficiently and Cassandra can distribute replicas properly.

 ### Deletion
 How do we ensure that all nodes with a piece of data in it no longer have that piece of data in it, if we also require high availability and can't just fail to delete something if one of the nodes with that piece of data in it does not respond?